The Vocation Approach

 To be an educator … To be an interior designer … To create inspiring music … To do landscape gardening … To lead a successful team in which people perform at their best … Or whatever.

-It can be useful to focus on a field of activity that you find fascinating, have a strong feeling for and also have a track record of finishing.
-Let’s explore these themes.
+To focus on the specific activity that you find fascinating, have a feeling for and have a track record of finishing.

 You find the activity fascinating